-in Murfreesboro on June 12th.
-This is the day set-aside for this years 4-H Livestock Show and Sale.
+in Murfreesboro on June 11th.
+This is the day set-aside for this year's 4-H Livestock Show and Sale.
 Youth ages 9-19 can show steers or heifers and participants ages 5-19 can show sheep, goats, and/or hogs.
-The deadline to register for the show is Friday, March 1st.
+The deadline to register for the show is Friday, March 3rd (late registration).
 This is a great project for the entire family.
-Call Lee (534-2711) for more information.
+Call Caroline (534-2711) for more information.